mesolitica/malaysian-dataset/README.md

 ```

 ## Subtitle-Dataset
-Trained Text dataset for out chatbot, all in Bahasa
+Trained Text dataset for our chatbot, all in Bahasa

 1. 8Mile
 2. Beautiful Mind